googlecode-mirror/candydolldb/README.txt

  * Extract the downloaded archive into the directory in which you installed CandyDollDB, overwriting all files in the process.
  * In your browser, navigate to setup_v1x-to-v16.php and click 'yes'.
- * NOTE: The CacheImage table will be dropped before being recreated.